Spyware

 Spyware is software that gathers information about you, your browsing and internet usage habits, as well as other data.
 Adware is software that displays advertising banners, redirects you to websites, and otherwise conducts advertising on your computer (not to be confused with popup ads, which come from the websites that you visit).
 Malware is malicious software that is intended to do harm to your computer or software.
 Malware includes viruses, Trojans, and worms.

 Many users inadvertently download spyware or adware when downloading other programs.
-Many popular peer to peer applications and other software packages include adware or spyware packages.
+Many popular peer-to-peer applications and other software packages include adware or spyware packages.
 Even seemingly innocuous programs such as special cursors can contain spyware.
 In addition, many websites and advertising banners set cookies on your system that track your web usage.

 Why is it a danger?

 Spyware and adware can gather information about you, your browsing habits, as well as other data.
-Cookies set by websites can allow these applications to track which websites you visit; this is especially dangerous because some cookies can contain user login and password information for the website which created it.
+Cookies set by websites can allow these applications to track which websites you visit; this is especially dangerous because some cookies can contain user login and password information for the website that created it.
 In addition, spyware and adware can slow your system down, hog system resources, and use network bandwidth.
 Some spyware and adware can even be malware and open your system to attack or cause system problems.

 What can you do about it?